SergioGordillo/PigGame/README.md

 # PigGame
 It is a turn-based game which consist of rolling two dices and holding scores.
 You can also select the winning score.
-Developed with JS.
+Developed with JavaScript.

 GAME RULES: